-And isn’t this a great goal for any family, let alone a family under the duress that we find ourselves under at all times with no break.
+And isn’t this a great goal for any family, let alone a family with the extra challenges that come with caregivers raising a child with developmental challenges.

 Whether it’s one parent being too directive or another doing too much for the child instead of appropriately challenging the child, the negative patterns can be consciously avoided with practice and coaching.

 When I asked a very competent and experienced expert DIR trainer about why DIR/Floortime hasn’t been embraced more, the answer wasn’t what I expected, but makes sense.
 The reply was that it is just a fact that many parents are unable to go to that emotional place you need to go to to be available for your child, and thus ABA is easier for them.

 On page 172 Dr. Greenspan says, “A child’s progress with a DIR/Floortime program requires parents who are emotionally very available”… “the heart of Floortime is the warmth and nurturing that you’re conveying to your child so he will want to play with you rather than retreat into his own world.”

 Siblings should also be included in the mix by involving them in helping the child with special needs and showing them how they can contribute.

 Many families do come together and connect in order to help the special needs child, but many other families are totally conflicted and bombarded by the diagnosis, competing with each other and arguing.

 This has been a challenge in our household and we hope through the blog we can explore this topic in more detail with video examples so we can all learn together and share tips that help each other.